 Advisers who fail to respond to an enquiry create two problems.
 Firstly, the consumer hasn’t been contacted.
 Secondly, Unbiased doesn’t know whether the adviser wants the enquiry.

-The introduction of the ‘match’ enquiry, which has had many critics, was the first attempt at addressing these issues.
+The introduction of the new adviser rating system, ‘match’ enquiry, which has had many critics, was the first attempt at addressing these issues.
 The introduction of the ‘Response Rating’ is the next weapon to be deployed.

 Michael Ossei, Head of Adviser Product and Services is on the record as saying: “Unbiased has already made great strides in improving the consumer journey, with a new system that can automatically match enquiries to the most suitable adviser, and this has significantly reduced waiting times.
 The Response Rating feature builds on that progress by encouraging some positive yet simple behaviours from advisers who list with us.
 Checking enquiries daily is an excellent habit for advisers to nurture anyway if they want to find the right kinds of clients, and there is a similar benefit to consumers if they are matched more quickly.”